alperencelik/noobspray/README.md

 ---

-Your kubernetes cluster is **three steps** far to you.
+Your kubernetes cluster is **four steps** far to you.
 Let's get started.
 Also you can specify Kubernetes version in **group_vars/all/main.yaml**.

 1. Clone this repository

     `git clone https://github.com/alperencelik/noobspray.git`

-2. Edit the inventory file
+2. Edit the variables for kubernetes

-    `cd ansible && vim inventory`
+    `cd ansible && vim group_vars/all/main.yaml`

+3. Edit the inventory file

+    `vim inventory`

-3. To create kubernetes cluster run the command
+4. To create kubernetes cluster run the command

     `ansible-playbook kubernetes.yaml`

 Then take a coffee break :coffee: until your cluster go up and running.